pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    pd.crosstab(df["A"], df["B"], normalize="columns")

-:func:`~pandas.crosstab` can also be passed a third :class:`Series` and an aggregation function (``aggfunc``) that will be applied to the values of the third :class:`Series` within each group defined by the first two :class:`Series`:
+:func:`~pandas.crosstab` can also accept a third :class:`Series` and an aggregation function (``aggfunc``) that will be applied to the values of the third :class:`Series` within each group defined by the first two :class:`Series`: